PLEASE READ THIS BEFORE ENROLLING.

 The class fee per term for existing senior teens and adult students is $135 (a discount of $15) and $70 for junior students (a $10 discount), and must be paid in full prior to the start of each term.

-Looking for acting classes in Auckland?
+Looking for Auckland acting classes?
 Howick Little Theatre's acting classes are structured to allow individual students to learn and be challenged in a fun environment.
 It is not necessary for participants to have existing acting experience –- a strong desire to be there and a willingness to try new things is all that is required (though a sense of humour is a plus!).
 A range of theatrical devices, games, styles, exercises and devised provocations is used.
 Focus is given to character development and storytelling and students will learn much and grow in confidence.
 There is also a strong emphasis on creating work.
 Students are encouraged to free up their imaginations and explore the notion of play as a creative tool while also learning to trust their abilities to communicate through physical expression.

 PAYMENTS: Full payment of term fees is required before the first day of class each term.
 No place will be confirmed for a student until full payment has been received.
 Students will not be able to participate in any drama class if they have not paid the term's fee in full before the start of each term.
 For students returning from the previous term, a discount is available when fees are paid.